Alibabji/hw-limiter/README.md

 ## Limitations & Next Steps
 - GPU throttling is NVIDIA-only; AMD/Intel GPUs would require integrating ADLX or Arc Control CLIs.
+- GPU benchmarking relies on DirectX 11 compute; if the adapter or driver cannot create a compute device the GPU score will read as N/A.
 - Profiles are unsigned JSON; consider signing or hashing before distributing binaries.
 - Planned enhancements: persistence of the last applied tier, richer telemetry/diagnostics, and per-profile notes surfaced in the UI.